After the Bomb (game): Changes since the first edition

 The original edition of After the Bomb was a supplement to Teenage Mutant Ninja Turtles & Other Strangeness, a game released in September 1985.
 The changes between the two editions reflect two principles.
 First, by the year 2000, Palladium Books no longer held the rights to publish games based on the Teenage Mutant Ninja Turtles series, so an edition that included a completely new rule set had to be published.
 Second, the original back-story was updated to reflect over fifteen years of advances in genetics.

 Included are expanded rules for the creation of mutants, including the ability to take animal disadvantages (vestigial traits) that enable one to purchase additional powers and/or human features.
 In addition, a new kind of mutant, the "purebred", has been introduced.
 Purebreds include creatures from well-established, stable bloodlines (as opposed to the essentially random mutations of most characters) and "chimeras", which are generally based upon transgenic creatures in existence today, such as spider goats.

 Reception

 Marcus L. Rowland reviewed After the Bomb for White Dwarf #79, and stated that "It's all good fun, if you can accept the basic premises involved, but seems a little limited; I find the present-day setting of the original game more satisfactory, since it offers more opportunities for plot development and diversity."

+Scott Dollinger reviewed After the Bomb for Different Worlds magazine and stated that "All the adventures in After The Bomb are particularly well-balanced between action, problem solving, and light hearted fun and the post-apocalyptic world introduced serves as a great source for new adventure ideas."